DevOps-Boot/fastapi-k8s/docs/project/requirements/user_stories.md

 - As a developer, I need a continuous deployment process that automatically deploys the latest code changes to a test environment, ensuring rapid feedback and iteration.

-- As a developer, I want to utilize Helm charts for easy deployment and management of Kubernetes resources.
+- As a developer, I want to utilize a solution for easy packaging, deployment and management of cluster resources.

 - As a backend developer, I want to build RESTful APIs using FastAPI that are well-documented and easy to consume for front-end developers.

 - As a database administrator, I need to design a normalized PostgreSQL database schema that supports efficient data retrieval and storage.

+- As a database administrator, I want to use state of the art, cloud ready open source Relational Database Management System.

 ### Testing & QA

-- As a CI/CD engineer, I need to set up GitHub Actions workflows for automating the build, test, and deployment processes of the application.
+- As a CI/CD engineer, I need to set up workflows for automating the build, test, and deployment processes of the application.

 - As a QA engineer, I want to integrate automated testing in the CI/CD pipeline to ensure code quality and reliability.

+- As a DevOps engineer, I want to automatically test and provision infrastructure using IaC code.

 ### Technical Content Creators & UX/DX

 - As a documentation writer, I need to create comprehensive user guides and API documentation for the system to facilitate easy usage and maintenance.

+- As a devolopper experience manager, I want the application API documentation to be constantly updated, synced with development, and published.

+- As a system architect, I want the requirements and specifications documents for the system to be tracked and versioned.

+- As a technical content manager, I want all docs to be managed as code using lightweight markup languages text diagram syntaxes.

 ### Compliance & Security Specialists